 I say the next ten years after a good period of initial research, because on delivering an early draft of the script to executives who might finance the film, I was told such a piece of work was ‘too big for me’.
 It hadn’t dawned on me after winning the accolades that I had, that I might be restricted in the kind of film I might want to make next.
 I didn’t know any other female movie directors at the time, and so had no knowledge that this was a frequent phrase that women directors heard.
 I didn’t answer back and often left meetings with my tail between my legs, not knowing quite what to do with the fire in me that wanted to tell this story.

 At the same time, I was compelled to keep going.
 At a particular point we gained a production company that said they wanted to make the film with us – that is, with my production company, Tantrum Films.
 Several years of development followed until the financing eventually collapsed with that other production company.
 At this point I was convinced this was a movie I was never going to be allowed to make.
 The blow was big.
-I ended up in hospital for several weeks, and had a strong inclination that this was a sign that the industry did not want me in it, and that I didn’t belong.
+I had a strong inclination that this was a sign that the industry did not want me in it, and that I didn’t belong.
 After all, if a BAFTA Award and my first film were not enough to prove my capabilities, what else should I have at my disposal to prove that I could?

 That day, something triggered in my mind.
 Perhaps, if I successfully brought Belle’s story to the big screen, I could prove to financiers that I had the capability to do the same with Where Hands Touch.
 It took 3 years of research and hard work to bring Belle to audiences, but it garnered enough respect so that I and Where Hands Touch’s producer could raise about three quarters of the budget to make the film.
 But it wasn’t enough.